H.J. Heinz Co. Factory

 Side door at the north end

-The Heinz Company was founded in Pittsburgh in 1869, beginning with the production of horseradish.
-By 1896 it claimed to be producing the 57 Varieties that the company used in its advertising.
-In 1947 the Heinz Company reported that the Berkeley plant was producing 28 of its 57 varieties, and employed seasonally between 200 and 1,000 workers.
+The company was founded in Pittsburgh in 1869, beginning with the production of horseradish.
+By 1896, it claimed to be producing the “57 Varieties” that the company used in its advertising.
+In 1947, the Heinz Company reported that the Berkeley plant was producing twenty-eight of its fifty-seven varieties, and employed, seasonally, between 200 and 1,000 workers.
 During tomato season, the smell of cooking tomatoes filled the air.
-The plant closed in 1956 and operations were moved to Tracy.
-The Berkeley building has been remodeled into a retail and office center.
+The plant closed in 1956 and was moved to Tracy.
+It has been remodeled into a retail and office center.
+One of its many tenants is the Kala Art Institute.�

 __________________